digilato/docker-autoheal/README.md

 # Docker Autoheal

+This is a fork of willfarrell/docker-autoheal that is simply being used with updated Apline base images to address idenitfied security vulnerabilities

 Monitor and restart unhealthy docker containers.
 This functionality was proposed to be included with the addition of `HEALTHCHECK`, however didn't make the cut.
 This container is a stand-in till there is native support for `--exit-on-unhealthy` https://github.com/docker/docker/pull/22719.